 Interested in an MFA in social design?
-Join our bold Fall 2023 Cohort!
+There’s still time to apply for Fall 2023!

 DSI is a graduate social design program asking:

 - How can design offer pathways that shift us towards healthy, equitable systems?

 - What conditions and collaborations enable communities, systems, and nature to thrive?

 - How can social design increase care and our capacity